emir-munoz/llms-mini-tutorial/README.md

 ![Bot](./bot.png)

-:tada: Congrats! you have created an LLM powered bot.
+:tada: Congrats! you have created an LLM powered chatbot.

 Feel free to explore and test other blocks available in Langflow to build more complex applications.